nzhang98/js-minimax-chessai/README.md

 # Minimax with AlphaBeta Pruning for Chess
-Simple Chess AI using minimax with alpha-beta pruning implemented in Javascript.
+Simple Chess AI using minimax with alpha-beta pruning implemented in Javascript; with rudimentary move-ordering and transposition table.

 ## Installation
 The chess engine may be installed locally as follows: